Resolution 1: JGroups Test

 Test if issue persists.
 If not, go to the next step.

-To test multicast communication using Jgroups:
+2. Test multicast communication using Jgroups:

 Jgroups is the open source component that handles multicast communication between Clarity servers in a Cluster.
 The following procedure assumes you have at least two clarity servers and the corresponding network configuration have been made to allow multicast traffic.
-Please refer to the Clarity Installation guide (Sixth Edition) in Chapter 2: Clustering->Multicast Messaging for more information.

 On the machine running NSA (SENDER) execute the following: